zacha46/SEA_trophic_cascades_co-abundance/README.md

 This analysis is implemented using three types of coding scripts:

 - **RMarkdown scripts** make up most of the analysis and are organized into five clearly labeled steps in the `scripts/` directory.
-Each RMarkdown file generates a `.html` summary of the information and results, which can be found in the `html_outputs/` directory.
+Each RMarkdown file generates a `.html` summary of the information and results, which can viewed on the Repository's [GitHub Pages](https://zacha46.github.io/SEA_trophic_cascades_co-abundance/) or be downloaded in the `docs/` directory.
 - **R scripts** that run on [High-Performance Computers (HPC)](https://rcc.uq.edu.au/systems/high-performance-computing/bunya) are located in `scripts/HPC_code`.
 - **SLURM scripts** that communicate with the HPC are found in `scripts/SLURM_code`.